ionide/proj-info/README.md

 let projectOptions = loader.LoadProjects([ yourFsProjPath ]) |> Seq.toArray
 ```

+> If planning on passing to FSharp.Compiler.Service, please see [Ionide.ProjInfo.FCS](./src/Ionide.ProjInfo.FCS/README.md)

 ## How to contribute

 *Imposter syndrome disclaimer*: I want your help.
 No really, I do.